ruyakubu/BUILD-AzureML-workshop/README.md

 ![Tree Map](/img/1-ea-treemap.png)

-In the above diagram, the first thing we observe from the root node is that out of the **697** total test records, the component found **98** incorrect predictions while evaluating the model (**NOTE** *your values may be slight different*).
+In the above diagram, the first thing we observe from the root node is that out of the **696** total test records, the component found **112** incorrect predictions while evaluating the model (**NOTE** *your values may be slightly different*).
 To investigate where there are high error rates with the patients, we will create cohorts for the groups of patients.

 1. Find the leaf node with the darkest shade of red color.
 Then, double-click on the leaf node to select all nodes in the path leading up to the node.
 This will highlight the path and display the feature condition for each node in the path.